-- 50. This section presents the framework we developed last year, and have continued this year, for calculating qualified revenue, which is used to determine the proportion of the TDL payable by each QLP.
-This section: - 50.1 summarises our reasons for using the net revenue method to calculate the qualified revenue for each QLP; and - 50.2 explains our formula for calculating each QLP's qualified revenue.
+- 60. This section presents the framework we developed for the 2011/12 TDL, and have continued for the 2012/13 TDL, for calculating qualified revenue, which is used to determine the proportion of the TDL payable by each QLP.
+This section: - 60.1 summarises our reasons for using the net revenue method to calculate the qualified revenue for each QLP; and - 60.2 explains our formula for calculating each QLP's qualified revenue.